zeynelerenkinali/zeynelerenkinali/README.md

 I am particularly interested in autonomous systems that operate reliably in real-world environments under uncertainty, degraded communication, and dynamic mission conditions.

-My goal is to contribute to the development of mission-oriented autonomous platforms for defense, aerospace, and search & rescue applications.
+My goal is to contribute to the development of mission-oriented autonomous platforms for defense applications.

 ---